Cyrus Mahboubian: Curatorial projects

 In May 2025, Mahboubian curated ANTIDOTE: A Polaroid Exhibition which presented a multigenerational lineup of photographers using the Polaroid medium in innovative ways.
 The exhibition took place at Maison Pan, an artist-run space in the former storage vaults of the National Gallery in Trafalgar Square, London, and featured acclaimed artists including Roger Ballen.
+He presented a second version of the exhibition, featuring an updated line-up of artists, at Photo London art fair in 2026.

 In 2017, Mahboubian co-founded MIGRATE with friend Sandra Nuoramo, a photobook and exhibition presenting new photography exploring global migration by eight international photographers, which received extensive press coverage including BBC News, The Guardian and Global Citizen.
 In an interview with The Guardian, Mahboubian was quoted as saying, "Living in London, we find ourselves largely detached from the ongoing refugee crisis, despite its staggering scale.
 I wanted us to inspire fellow Londoners to have a conversation about it."
 The exhibition took place at Omeara in London Bridge from 29 August to 2 September.
 It toured to the University of Oxford in 2018, with an exhibition at St Cross College from 15 to 25 February, and later to the LCB Depot in Leicester from 18 to 24 June as part of Journeys Festival International 2018, where Mahboubian gave a talk on 19 June.